chardos/functional_programming/README.md

 # functional_progrmaming

-- Functors are functions which utilize map to return a result
+- Functors are objects that implement the `map` function.
+E.g. Arrays, streams, trees